TriumphLLC/Blend4Web/deploy/doc/en/_sources/outdoor_rendering.txt

 *Procedural Sky > Mie Distribution*
      Mie scattering distribution.
 The default value is 0.4.

+.. _fog:

 Fog
 ---

 The engine supports standard parameters located on the ``World > Mist`` panel.
 Besides this, overriding fog color is possible.

-*Mist > Use Custom Color*
-    Apply the user-defined fog color instead of ``World > Horizon`` color.
-Enabled by default.

-*Mist > Color*
-    Fog color.
-The default value is (0.5, 0.5, 0.5) (gray).
+Fog settings are described in the :ref:`Scene Settings <world_mist>` chapter.

-When a dynamic skydome is used the fog color is defined by the sky color.
+When a dynamic skydome is used, the fog color is defined by the sky color.

 Time of Day